-Bitrise can push back build status reports to your git hosting provider (GitHub/GitLab/Bitbucket).
-You only need to authenticate Bitrise to communicate towards the git hosting service.
+Bitrise can push back build status reports to your Git provider (GitHub/GitLab/Bitbucket).
+You only need to authenticate Bitrise to communicate towards the Git hosting service.
 Apart from build status reports, this enables other operations, such as auto-registering SSH keys or Webhooks.

-Service credential Usermenu and select the user with the connected account.
+Find the Service credential User menu and select the user with the connected account.

-Test the git connectionbutton to make sure the selected user’s connection can be used for sending back the build status to the hosting provider.
+- Click the Test the Git connection button to make sure the selected user’s connection can be used for sending back the build status to the hosting provider.